rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/02-Networking-Fundamentals.md

 ## What is Networking?

 In computing, a **network** is simply devices that are connected together.
-A network can be formed by anywhere from 2 devices to billions.
 These devices include everything from your laptop and phone to security cameras, traffic lights and even farming!

-Networks are integrated into our everyday life.
-Be it gathering data for the weather, delivering electricity to homes or even determining who has the right of way at a road.
-Because networks are so embedded in the modern-day, networking is an essential concept to grasp in cybersecurity.

 ## What is the Internet?

 **The Internet** is one giant network that consists of many, many small networks within itself.

-The first iteration of the Internet was within the ARPANET project in the late 1960s.
-This project was funded by the United States Defence Department and was the first documented network in action.

-However, it wasn't until 1989 when the Internet as we know it was invented by Tim Berners-Lee by the creation of **the World Wide Web (WWW)**.
-It wasn't until this point that the Internet started to be used as a repository for storing and sharing information, just like it is today.
+The Internet as we know it was invented by Tim Berners-Lee by the creation of **the World Wide Web (WWW)**.

 A network can be one of two types: